adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 	Despite countless historical examples to learn from, I still see so many startups obliviously making this same mistake.

-7. **The Flywheel and the Doom Loop**: Great companies never became great overnight, or because of a single action or speech.
+7. **The Flywheel and the Doom Loop**: Good companies don't become great overnight, or because of a single action or speech.
 They became great over time.
 Consistent effort in a single direction compounding throughout the organization until a breakthrough happened not as a function of luck, but of inevitable momentum.

 8. **From Good to Great to Built to Last**: Tying in Collin's previous book on turning companies with great results into enduring great companies, great companies are deliberate in self-preservation.
 They develop processes and leaders that can endure the loss of charismatic leader, changing market conditions, or even a change to their core business.